USS Detroit (AOE-4): 2000–2005

 Craig Agans & William Gallagher of Becco, Salvatore Calisi of Osteria Stella, Cesare Casella of Beppe, Silverio Chavez of Bice, Junnajet Hurapan of Hue, Reginald Leveque of Mirelles, Giancarlo Quadalti of Celeste and Bianca, Claude Solliard of Seppis and Cyrille Wendling of L’Avenue.

 SPECIAL Judges were Michael Stern – President and CEO of the Fisher Center, Ralph Slane – V.P. of the NY Navy League, RADM Jeffrey Cassias of COMSUBGRU 10 and Colonel Thomas Cariker of SPAMGTF-10.

-Detroit was decommissioned on 17 February 2005 and berthed at the inactive ships maintenance facility at Philadelphia, Pennsylvania.
+Detroit was decommissioned on 17 February 2005.
+She was towed by USNS Apache to the inactive ships maintenance facility at Philadelphia, Pennsylvania.

 Detroit was brought to Port of Brownsville, Texas for final disposal in October 2005.
 The remains of the ship were sent to a scrap heap in Mexico.

 Ship's crest

 Detroit's emblem was constructed by a member of the ship's pre-commissioning crew.
 This was the rationale: